sass/sass/README.md

 other modern languages.
 As such, the semantics of `@use` are is heavily based on other languages' module systems, with Python and Dart being particularly strong influences.

+## High-Level Goals

+* **Locality**.
+The module system should make it possible to understand a Sass file by looking only at that file.
+An important aspect of this is that names in the file should be resolved based on the contents of the file rather than the global state of the compilation.
+This also applies to authoring: an author should be able to be confident that a name is safe to use as long as it doesn't conflict with any name visible in the file.

+* **Encapsulation**.
+The module system should allow authors, particularly library authors, to choose what API they expose.
+They should be able to define entities for internal use without making those entities available for external users to access or modify.

+* **Configuration**.
+Sass is unusual among languages in that it encourages the use of files whose entire purpose is to produce side effects—specifically, to emit CSS.
+There's also a broader class of libraries that may not emit CSS directly, but do define configuration variables that are used in computations, sometimes at the top level.
+The module system should allow the user to flexibly use modules with side-effects, and shouldn't force global configuration.